 5. Is Bitcoin an inflationary or deflationary currency?

 A cryptocurrency could either be inflationary or deflationary, depending on how its total supply changes over time.
-As the supply of bitcoin increases over time, bitcoin can be considered inflationary.
-But as Bitcoin’s purchasing power increases over time, bitcoin can be considered deflationary.
+As the supply of Bitcoin increases over time, Bitcoin can be considered inflationary.
+But as Bitcoin’s purchasing power increases over time, Bitcoin can be considered deflationary.

 6. Which coins have a limited supply?